 Tomoyo: Do you have any relatives or friends living in Ukraine?
 If so, how are they doing?

 I have no family or relatives currently in Ukraine.
-But I am very worried about my friend’s family.
+But I am very worried regarding my friend’s family.
 She has an elderly mother, a disabled grandmother and a dog.
-Now her family is staying at home for now, but the bombing could start at any time.
+Now her family is staying at home for now, but the bombing might start at any time.
 We are actively following this news and hope the bombing doesn’t happen.
 The army was so close to her home that if there was a bombing, her mother and her grandmother wouldn’t even be able to get to the shelter…

 Finally, I just want to say one thing.
 I love Russia as a country, but I don’t like Russia as a country. (Я люблю Россию как страну. Но я ненавижу Россию как государство.)